Sdsquires27/Seth-S-Programming-Portfolio/README.md

 Requirements: Python installed on computer.

 This was the first real programming project I worked on without lots of help or supervision.
 Our goal was to make the Oregon Trail, and I worked with a partner to accomplish it.
 I focused on the code, while he focused on the concept, art, and helping around wherever necessary.
-We honestly got a lot done--our project was the most complete in the class--and it started the long train of independent projects that follow.
+We honestly got a lot done--our project was the most complete in the class, and we've got a couple of fun easter eggs in there as well--and it started the long train of independent projects that follow.

 Chucklehead - Terminal (Python):